Tandon-A/MLEND_Udacity/Capstone_Project/Capstone_Report.md

 12. Glorot, Xavier, and Yoshua Bengio.
 "Understanding the difficulty of training deep feedforward neural networks."
 Proceedings of the thirteenth international conference on artificial intelligence and statistics.
 2010.
 13. Zhang, Hongyi, et al. "mixup: Beyond empirical risk minimization." arXiv preprint arXiv:1710.09412 (2017).
 14. Cubuk, Ekin D., et al. "Autoaugment: Learning augmentation strategies from data."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2019.
 15. Hinton, Geoffrey, Oriol Vinyals, and Jeff Dean.
-"Distilling the
+"Distilling the knowledge in a neural network." arXiv preprint arXiv:1503.02531 (2015).